rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 3. A Zoom video recording of the class session working through the Quick-Start tutorial is available `with this link <https://ncsu.zoom.us/rec/play/upUqJOCpqG03HtKRtQSDAPB-W47oLqys1yMbrPUNzhnnUXILNQelb7NEYuAksjKwuIdXu_z0x_k4IH92?continueMode=true>`_ (or `by video download <https://drive.google.com/open?id=1mdUOXF80CeAm345lh6PIvftUuOV_Q-Jf>`_ & `transcript download <https://drive.google.com/open?id=1Y-DchMpqrMNv58Z03i-SRnrIZVhgb6eD>`_)

-4. A `text file <https://drive.google.com/a/ncsu.edu/file/d/1-QqP_tFWBXD5dU8_A8zSVcKgiEy0SkDt/>`_ is available with an overview of commands used to set up a Conda environment on the HPC, and an example LSF job script used to carry out a series of commands using software installed through Conda.
+4. A `text file <https://drive.google.com/open?id=15_RzI6yQqB-BRUVYl70y6AucvhI8EfZQFbC64mUYJEU>`_ is available with an overview of commands used to set up a Conda environment on the HPC, and an example LSF job script used to carry out a series of commands using software installed through Conda.
 A Zoom video recording of the class session working through conda setup and LSF job submisson is available `with this link <https://ncsu.zoom.us/rec/play/uZZ-I7ihrmk3EoDDtgSDB_YtW461JqOs0nMd_KcFzx3hBndWYFf3NLVAYyzsdId1nlkPrQ2X1vQU9-c?continueMode=true>`_ (or `by video download <https://drive.google.com/open?id=19CTrmUv27c_upafnUEj2Y0g2kXKJdWzV>`_ & `transcript download <https://drive.google.com/open?id=1cXAYhbLFLma6ZSeRBQ1zm6dlyXa0d6g->`_).

+5. A `text file <https://docs.google.com/document/d/1OIVhHsFscXNezba3KHaWEZ7svNq_jYotB9l3mvidfNA>`_ is available with an outline of steps required to set up a Conda environment with Trinity and Transdecoder, do de novo transcriptome assembly, and carry out functional annotation.
+Sorting out the details of how to do these steps is left as an exercise.

 Resources
 *********